Devon-Wayman/Lest-We-Forget/README.md

 Making contributions to the project via the open source community not only helps with taking some of the weight off, but also helps myself as well as others who view the repo in learning new methods of solving problems, and inspires others to move forward with their ideas.
 Any contribution to the project made is highly appreciated!
 Whether it be a bug fix, feature addition, or anything else you believe would enhance the user's experience.

-The process for making a contribution if you wish to do so are as follows
+Please follow this template for contributing to the project:

 1. Fork the Project
 2. Create your Feature Branch